Mariners announce player development and minor league coaching staffs for the 2019 season

 - Minor League Video Coordinator: Craig Manning

-The coordinator staff remains largely the same though Mike Micucci, who served as coordinator of instruction last season, wasn’t retained.
+The coordinator staff remains largely the same, though Mike Micucci, who served as coordinator of instruction last season, wasn’t retained.
 The Mariners no longer have that position.
-Weiner replaces Oscar Marin as minor league pitching coordinator.
-Marin left the organization for a big league job with the Rangers.
+Weiner replaces Oscar Marin as minor-league pitching coordinator.
+Marin left the organization for a big-league job with the Rangers.
 Weiner is the founder of The Arm Farm, a company that does private training for pitchers.
 He previously worked for the Indians.
 Nicolas moves up from being a manager of the Mariners’ team in the Dominican Summer League to a new position created to oversee the overall development of the organization in Latin America.

 High Performance Coordinators